kmsec-uk/npm-follower/README.md

 Without implementing some kind of delay or retry (which comes with their own problems -- namely being too *late* for a _rev or hammering the registry repeatedly), we end up with mismatching documents and effectively an out-of-date replicant.
 It is *not possible to query the registry for a specific _rev*, making this problem even more stark.

-Additionally -- while I've made a best-effort attempt to create a Packument unmarshaler, there really isn't much of a strict standard.
+On top of replication unreliability, while I've made a best-effort attempt to create a Packument unmarshaler, there really isn't much of a strict standard and they come in all shapes and sizes.
 Therefore, you may hit unmarshalling issues.
+In cases where you must not face unmarshalling errors, use the Fetch* utility functions, which return the response.Body for you to use as-is.